technicalnoodles/xdr-integration-development-docs/mdx-docs/00-intro.md

 # XDR Development Introduction

-In Cisco XDR, we are able to make integrations around dashboard tiles, enrichment (investigations), threat intelligence, incidents, assets, and automation.
+In Cisco XDR, we are able to make integrations around incidents, investigations (enrichment), automation workflows, dashboard tiles, and assets.

 We will do a quick overview of each so there is a base level of knowledge around each and what they are able to do.